Workplace-based assessment program

 - your supervisor(s)

-- your medical educator
+- your ME

 - external clinical teaching visitors

-- your training coordinator.
+- your TC.

-You’ll receive feedback following each of your assessments to allow you to reflect on your progress and plan additional learning opportunities with the support of your supervisor, ME or training coordinator.
+You’ll receive feedback following each of your assessments to allow you to reflect on your progress and plan additional learning opportunities with the support of your supervisor, ME or TC.
+It’s important that you schedule time for assessment, feedback and personal reflection.
+The different assessment tools are outlined below.

 Early assessment for safety and learning (EASL)

-Information to guide your supervisor in making this assessment includes an online applied knowledge multiple-choice question assessment, regular case review and direct observations of your consultations.
+An early assessment for safety and learning ensures that the supervision you receive is matched to your level of learning needs.
+This includes an online applied knowledge multiple-choice question assessment, regular case review and direct observations of your consultations.
 These assessments are generally done in the first few weeks of your first general practice placement (GPT1).

 Clinical case analysis